 Editor's note: Which entity in the UE handles URSP is FFS

-URSP is a set of one or more URSP rules, where a URSP rule is composed of:
+The URSP defined in 3GPP TS 23.503 [x] is a set of one or more URSP rules, where a URSP rule is composed of:

 a) a precedence value of the URSP rule;

-b) a route selection descriptor, including non-seamless offload indication and at least one of the followings:

-1) SSC mode;

-2) S-NSSAI;

-3) DNN; and

-4) preferred access type; and

-c) optionally, a traffic descriptor including:
+b) a traffic descriptor including:

-1) one or more packet filters for UL direction; or
+1) one or more application identifiers; or

-2) one or more application identifiers.
+2) one or more packet filters for UL direction; and

+c) one or more route selection descriptors each consisting of a precedence value of the route selection descriptor and either:

+1) at least one of the followings:

+A) SSC mode;

+B) S-NSSAI(s);

+C) DNN(s); and

+D) preferred access type; or

+2) non-seamless non-3GPP offload indication.

 Only one URSP rule in URSP can be a default URSP rule and except for the default URSP rule, a URSP rule shall contain a traffic descriptor.
 If a default URSP rule and one or more non-default URSP rules are included in URSP, any non-default URSP rule shall have lower precedence value than (i.e. shall be prioritised over) the default URSP rule.

-When a PDU needs to be transmitted, the UE shall evaluate the URSP rules in increasing order of their precedence values.
+When a PDU of a UE application needs to be transmitted, the UE shall evaluate the URSP rules in increasing order of their precedence values by matching the PDU with the traffic descriptor (if any) in the URSP rules.
+If no match is found and there is a URSP rule containing no traffic descriptor (i.e. a default URSP rule), the UE considers the PDU matching the default URSP rule.
 If the UE finds a URSP rule matching the PDU (including a default URSP rule):

 a) if there exists a PDU session matching the route selection descriptor of the URSP rule, the UE shall transmit the PDU via the PDU session; or